mikepenz/Android-Iconics/README.md

 You can try the sample application out.
 It's on Google Play ;) https://play.google.com/store/apps/details?id=com.mikepenz.iconics.sample

+# Special Contributor
+- [Peter Gulko](https://github.com/zTrap) Thanks for providing better XML support for compound Iconics drawables, and for doing the initial work of splitting up core and views library
+- Also thanks for all the other contributors.

 # Credits
 - [Joan Zapata](https://github.com/JoanZapata) He is the creator of [Android-Iconify](https://github.com/JoanZapata/android-iconify) which gave me the idea of this project.
 Some core concepts and ideas were reused, but everything is written from scratch.